dolphindb/Tutorials_EN/function_mapping_python.md

 > The functions listed above are DolphinDB built-in functions.
 More TA-lib functions are provided in DolphinDB ta module.
 Refer to [DolphinDB tutorial: Technical Analysis Indicator Library](https://github.com/dolphindb/Tutorials_EN/blob/master/ta.md) for more information.

 **Note:**
-Contact us or comment below to send us feedback or report any problems you find.
+Contact us via support@dolphindb.com or comment below to send us feedback or report any problems you find.